khanhndk/COSVM/README.md

-# AOSVM
+# cOSVM
-An implementation of Adaptive One-Class Support Vector Machine
+An implementation of Online One-Class Support Vector Machine based on the Coherence Criterion
-- Gómez-Verdejo, Vanessa, et al. "Adaptive one-class support vector machine."
-IEEE Transactions on Signal Processing 59.6 (2011): 2975-2981.
+- Noumir, Zineb, Paul Honeine, and Cédric Richard.
+"Online one-class machines based on the coherence criterion."
+EUSIPCO.
+2012.